 The path loss shown is valid for a carrier at 650 MHz and is based on a distance (d) ranging from 6 m to 20 m.
 In practice this separation will vary across Europe, and a different value may be appropriate where the housing density is lower.
 The justification for the 6 m can be found at APPENDIX 1, which presents details of UK household separation analysis.

-For the general case, the coupling loss G, will be given by:
+For the general case, the coupling loss G, between WSD and Fixed DTT, will be given by:

 In order to take into account the varying distance across Europe, the distance D may be classified as a variable.
 Three selectable distance separations which determine the coupling loss, G, are included below in Table A2.1: